Saketsuraj/bobble-ai/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+# To check user signup
+Use email: eve.holt@reqres.in (Given in the API)